AdobeDocs/experience-manager-64.en/help/assets/config-dms7.md

    Your credentials and logon were provided by Adobe at the time of provisioning.
 If you do not have this information, contact Technical Support.

-1. On the navigation bar near the top of the page, tap **Setup** &gt; **Application Setup** &gt; **Batch Set Presets** &gt; **Batch Set Preset.**
+1. On the navigation bar near the top of the page, tap **[!UICONTROL Setup &gt; Application Setup &gt; Batch Set Presets &gt; Batch Set Preset]**.

-   Note that **View Form**, as set in the upper-right corner of the Details page, is the default view.
+   Note that [!UICONTROL View Form], as set in the upper-right corner of the [!UICONTROL Details] page, is the default view.

-1. In the Preset List panel, tap **Add** to activate the definition fields in the Details panel on the right hand side of the screen.
+1. In the [!UICONTROL Preset List] panel, tap **[!UICONTROL Add]** to activate the definition fields in the [!UICONTROL Details] panel on the right hand side of the screen.
-1. In the Details panel, in the Preset Name field, type a name for the preset.
+1. In the [!UICONTROL Details] panel, in the [!UICONTROL Preset Name[!UICONTROL field, type a name for the preset.
-1. In the Batch Set Type drop-down menu, select **Asset Set**.
+1. In the [!UICONTROL Batch Set Type] drop-down menu, select **[!UICONTROL Asset Set]**.
-1. In the Sub Type drop-down list, select **Multi-Axis Spin Set**.
+1. In the [!UICONTROL Sub Type] drop-down list, select **[!UICONTROL Multi-Axis Spin Set]**.
-1. Expand **Asset Naming Conventions**, and then in the File Naming drop-down list, tap **Custom**.
+1. Expand [!UICONTROL Asset Naming Conventions], and then in the [!UICONTROL File Naming] drop-down list, tap **[!UICONTROL Custom]**.
-1. Use the **Match** and, optionally, **Base Name** attributes to define a regular expression for the naming of image assets that make up the grouping.
+1. Use the [!UICONTROL Match] and, optionally, [!UICONTROL Base Name] attributes to define a regular expression for the naming of image assets that make up the grouping.

    For example, your literal Match regular expression might look like the following:

    `(w+)-w+-w+`

-1. Expand **Row Column Position**, and then define the name format for the position of the image asset within the 2D Spin Set array.
+1. Expand [!UICONTROL Row Column Position], and then define the name format for the position of the image asset within the 2D Spin Set array.

    Use the parenthesis to embrace the row or column position in the file name.